-One of the most commonly asked questions from anyone looking to do the Coast to Coast Walk, is how many days to take the walk over?
+One of the most commonly asked questions from anyone looking to do England's Coast to Coast Walk, is how many days to take the walk over?
 This blog post will give you all the information you will need to work out how many days would be right for you:

 We can tailor-make these to suit your needs.
 Some people like to walk at a leisurely pace, whilst others are looking for something a little more challenging.
 Some have specific points along the walk that they would like to see in more detail and other walkers are happy to walk the standard itinerary.
 Whatever your needs we are here to help.

 The 13 nights itinerary (which includes 14 days in total including your arrival and departure days, and 12 days of actual walking), is tough and is only advisable for walkers who are looking for a challenge.
 This is the original itinerary that Alfred Wainwright devised when he thought out the walk, and has an average daily distance of 16 miles.
 If you were to undertake this walk, I would highly advise adding a rest day along the way.

 The 14 nights itinerary, with 13 days of walking, splits the long day between Rosthwaite and Patterdale with a stop in the busy village of Grasmere.
 It is still a challenging walk and would suit experienced long distance walkers with a high level of fitness.

 14 Days Walking

 Over 15 nights, this itinerary splits the walk into 14 stages with a lot of the shorter days walking at the start through the lakes where the ascents are higher.
 It is followed by a few longer days later on where the terrain is much easier so a good mid-level walk that still presents a good challenge.